suxuekun/libpyiotcloud/README.md

     10. SSL certificate bought from GoDaddy goes to NGINX.
     11. SSL certificates are tied up with the website domain and/or subdomain.
     12. DNS A record must be modified in GoDaddy to match the public IP address of the AWS EC2 instance.
+    13. Customers can directly use the (Flask) REST APIs.
+They can create their own front-end web/mobile apps that calls our REST APIs.